The EMERGE Research Team

 Canada Research Chair (Tier II)

-Dr. Pabayo is an Associate Professor in Epidemiology and Public Health at The University of Alberta's School of Public Health.
+Dr. Pabayo is a Professor in Epidemiology and Public Health at The University of Alberta's School of Public Health.
 He is also a Canada Research Chair, Tier II, in Social and Health Inequities Throughout the Lifespan.
 As the principal investigator of the EMERGE Lab, Dr. Pabayo’s research focuses on how contextual factors of our social and economic environments influence various aspects of our health.

 Training: